Serviam-Care-Network/seniorvu-take-home-exercise/README.md

 * The SDK is a very simply wrapper around our API.
 It uses method chaining to build a request path, and then a verb method executes it, returning as promise; i.e. `seniorvu.communities(123).get()` runs `GET /api/communities/123`
 * You will not need an API key to access the public communities endpoint.
 Fetching communities in ES6 can be done like so:
+* Results from the API are paginated.
+You can use `limit` and `offset` to control output, if you want.

 ```js
 const SeniorVu = require('seniorvu-sdk');